DankTrain11949/CPRED-Compendium-CORE/README.md

 1.3.5: Removed NPC reference for now, different sheet and actor type.

 1.4: BIG thanks to BaronVonCram, whoever you are, for making that fork.
 Works for Jay's system

+1.5: All weapons, armor, cyberware etc. have the correct price, damage, ammo etc.